 In the state’s southern corner, find the city of Wilmington, home to three beach destinations with a lively surf community.
 Just in 2015, Wrightsville Beach was officially recognized as the 1909 birthplace of North Carolina surfing.
 Back in the early days, surfing was considered dangerous and difficult to regulate, explains surf historian J. Skipper Funderburg.
 The tides began to turn in the 1930s, when lifeguards found use for lightweight hollowed-out boards in their rescues.
 Thus, an unlikely kinship formed as lifeguarding and surfing grew in tandem.

 North Carolina’s local surf culture is decidedly chill.
-Here, one will hear the sport referred to as “soul surfing”, a “transient experience where emotions meet”, effuses Funderburg.
-This attitude is buoyed by the Atlantic’s soft swells, which prove ideal for novices at Tony Silvagni Surf School in Carolina Beach.
+Here, one will hear the sport referred to as “soul surfing”, a “transcendent experience where emotions meet”, effuses Funderburg.
+This attitude is buoyed by the Atlantic’s soft swells, which, though skillfully carved by national champions, prove ideal for novices at Tony Silvagni Surf School in Carolina Beach.
 Advice from instructor Lennie: complement the waves, don’t fight them.
 There indeed comes the moment when, spotting the perfect crest astride your board, you launch into action, pop to standing, and ride the roll to shore, working together with the tide’s gentle nudge.

 Once you’ve surfed, it’s time to dine.
 A half-hour drive from its beach towns, downtown Wilmington overflows with fresh local seafood, out in full force at PinPoint Restaurant.
 Along with locally-sourced produce, the daily-rotating menu from chef Dean Neff serves North Carolinian catches like corrnmeal-crusted catfish, blue crab fritters, and—as suggested by the shucked-shell chandelier overhead—a wide selection of gargantuan oysters.
 You can’t go wrong with the classic Rockefeller, but would be truly remiss to skip out on a half-dozen in the half-shell served with refreshing yuzu-cucumber granita.